 Who will provide? and what are the consequences?

 The casting of the three cans was straight forward.
 However, casting baked beans in a sauce proved more difficult.
 No less slippery substitute looked right.
 I eventually hit upon the idea of freezing the beans without the sauce and hoping the silicone mould set before the beans defrosted.
-It worked reasonable well.
+It worked reasonably well.

 Beans are the most humble of foods.
 Accepting charity is the most humbling of events.
 I knew that placing these small cans on the floor, hidden from obvious view, would be the only way to display them.
+I gave the work the Latin name for the common bean, Phaseolus Vulgaris, and so obscured them further.